Testing classical-quantum gravity with geodesic deviation: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, we analyzed the fluctuations of geodesic deviation between quantum objects in a classical gravitational field within the framework of the relativistic semiclassical gravity model proposed by Oppenheim \emph{et al}.
-We found that the noise introduced in the original Oppenheim \emph{et al}. model may not strictly satisfy the Einstein equations.
-Motivated by this observation, we constructed a modified Oppenheim \emph{et al}. model that is manifestly consistent with Einstein equation and performed the same analysis.
+We found that the noise introduced in the original Oppenheim \emph{et al}. model may not strictly satisfy the Bianchi identities.
+Motivated by this observation, we constructed a modified Oppenheim \emph{et al}. model that is manifestly consistent with Bianchi identities and performed the same analysis.
 Nevertheless, the computed spectrum showed no significant qualitative differences.

 Our analysis suggests that models based on the simple white noise kernel adopted in previous studies \cite{PhysRevX.13.041040,oppenheim2025covariant,grudka2024Renormalisation,Oppenheim2023_Nature} can be readily tested by current gravitational-wave detectors, such as LIGO, whether such models can be ruled out or remain effectively viable, if we combine our constraints to another constraint in Ref.~\cite{grudka2024Renormalisation}.
-As pointed out in Chapters \ref{section:Oppenheim original model} and \ref{sec:Experimental_constraints}, for $\tfrac{1}{4} \le \beta \le \tfrac{1}{3}$ neither a valid spectrum nor a constraint on $D_0^{\mathrm{\,ori}}$ can be obtained.
-However, in the Einstein-consistent model that we proposed in Sec.\ref{sec:CQwithEin}, the spectrum is obtained independently of $\beta$.
-Therefore, the constraint on $D_0^{\mathrm{\,ori}}$ derived here is still expected to remain valid.
+As pointed out in Chapters \ref{section:Oppenheim original model} and \ref{sec:Experimental_constraints}, for $\tfrac{1}{4} \le \beta \le \tfrac{1}{3}$ neither a valid spectrum nor a constraint on $D_0^{\mathrm{\,org}}$ can be obtained.
+However, in the Bianchi-consistent model that we proposed in Sec.\ref{sec:CQwithEin}, the spectrum is obtained independently of $\beta$.
+Therefore, the constraint on $D_0^{\mathrm{\,org}}$ derived here is still expected to remain valid.
 If the constraint of Ref.~\cite{grudka2024Renormalisation} is naively applied to $D_0^{\mathrm{\,env}}$, our environmental CQ model might also be ruled out; however, this point remains open to discussion.

 Moreover, from a theoretical perspective, we demonstrated that assuming such scale-free noise inevitably leads to a divergence of observables after sufficiently long time evolution.
 This divergence may originate from the approximation in which dissipative effects due to gravitational wave radiation from the motion of the deviation are neglected.
 It therefore remains an important open problem to investigate whether similar divergences persist when dissipation is properly taken into account.